 Settlement puts lake, industrial site on path to clean up

-Though a former aluminum smelting operation along the shores of North Carolina’s Badin Lake shuttered in the ‘90s, on-site hazardous waste has continued leaking into nearby rivers and streams.
+Though a former aluminum smelting operation along the shores of North Carolina’s Badin Lake ceased operations in 2007, on-site hazardous waste has continued leaking into nearby rivers and streams.
 A recent settlement negotiated by SELC requires Alcoa’s Badin Works to construct a new stormwater system that will stop contaminated groundwater from being discharged into those surrounding water bodies where neighbors once fished.
 Now state-issued signs dot the shore advising those fish are unsafe to eat.

 “The idea that Alcoa would shut down and then not be held accountable was really problematic,” says SELC Senior Attorney Chandra Taylor.